TechPixelOni/Ctemp/CONTRIBUTING.md

 ## Getting Started

-When contributing to Monkeytype, it's good to know our best practices, tips, and tricks.
-First, Monkeytype is written in JavaScript, CSS, and HTML (in order of language usage within the project); thus, we assume you are comfortable in these languages or have basic knowledge of them.
+When contributing to Ctemp, it's good to know our best practices, tips, and tricks.
+First, Ctemp is written in JavaScript, CSS, and HTML (in order of language usage within the project); thus, we assume you are comfortable in these languages or have basic knowledge of them.
 There currently will be no backend development on this project.
 Furthermore, we use Prettier to format our code.

 ## How to Contribute